 Quick answer: This high-protein chicken rice bowl is made with 680g / 1.5 lbs boneless skinless chicken thighs, jasmine rice, roasted broccoli, and a teriyaki-style sauce with exact measurements.
 Each bowl has 45g of protein (chicken thighs: 38g, broccoli: 3g, rice: 4g), takes 25 to 30 minutes to make, and stores well in the fridge for 4 days.
-Cost per serving: $4.20.
+Cost per serving: $4.20, or 10.7g protein per dollar.

 Tested in Maya’s kitchen, June 2026.
 Made this 3 times to get the sauce ratio right.